 After you install Percona XtraDB Cluster and stop the mysql service, configure the node according to the procedure described in Configuring Nodes for Write-Set Replication.

-Installing Percona XtraDB Cluster on Red Hat Enterprise Linux and CentOS
+6.3 Install Percona XtraDB Cluster on Red Hat Enterprise Linux and CentOS

-Specific information on the supported platforms, products, and versions is described in Percona Software and Platform Lifecycle.
+A list of the supported platforms by products and versions is available in Percona Software and Platform Lifecycle.